hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

   When using this option, one must use an absolute path to the binary to be executed (which could then be used to further define the environment).
 When using this option, it is not possible to pass environment variables to the job script.

+The Slurm controller also sets several SLURM_* variables in the environment of the running job.
+Some of these variables are only available if the corresponding option has been explicitly set, while other variables are always set (with default values filled if, if appropriate).
+Several of these variables are mentioned on our :ref:`PBS-to-Slurm conversion tables <Antwerp Slurm_convert_from_PBS>` page.
+A full list of all SLURM_* environments can be found in the `sbatch manual page <https://slurm.schedmd.com/srun.html>`_ (in the section on "OUTPUT ENVIRONMENT VARIABLES").

 Starting multiple copies of a process in a job script: srun
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~